News

 How Lifetime can help

-Lifetime Retirement Income managing director Ralph Stewart says its Lifetime Home and Lifetime Retirement Income products have been created to help people in just this situation.
+Lifetime Retirement Income, Founder and Managing Director, Ralph Stewart says our income solutions have been created to help people in this situation.
 Those people who have worked hard, have some assets behind them, but are struggling with day-to-day costs.

-It’s Lifetime Home product offers those aged 70 and over the chance to sell a portion of their home to Lifetime, in return for a regular top-up income (in addition to NZ Super) that continues for around 10 years.
-The owner stays in their home, and there are no debts or interest payments to contend with.
-It offers seniors greater certainty and financial freedom – while continuing to live in the communities they love.
+Lifetime Home offers homeowners aged over 70, and mortgage-free, the chance to sell a portion of their home, in exchange for a regular fortnightly payment (on top of NZ Super) that continues for up to 10 years, with an additional five years available.
+The homeowner stays in their home, and there is no compounding interest to contend with.
+It offers people greater certainty and financial freedom – while continuing to live in the communities they love.

 Invest with Lifetime for a retirement income managed for living.